bryan667/nextjs-pc-tech-store/README.md

-In days when hardware prices feel grim, AGI Params Tech Shop is here to save the day.
+When hardware prices feel grim, AGI Params is here to save the day.

 ## Vercel